Vermont Catamounts men's basketball

-The Vermont Catamounts Men's Basketball team is the men's basketball team that represents the University of Vermont in Burlington, Vermont.
+The Vermont Catamounts men's basketball team is the men's basketball team that represents the University of Vermont in Burlington, Vermont.
 The school's team currently competes in the America East Conference and plays its home games at Patrick Gym.
-The team has reached the NCAA Division I men's basketball tournament nine times, in 2003, 2004, 2005, 2010, 2012, 2017, 2019, 2022, and 2023.
+The team has reached the NCAA Division I men's basketball tournament ten times, in 2003, 2004, 2005, 2010, 2012, 2017, 2019, 2022, 2023, and 2024.
 UVM famously upset Syracuse University in the first round of the 2005 tournament.
 The Catamounts are coached by John Becker.

 History

 Retired numbers

 Five Catamount players have had their numbers retired by the University of Vermont: